-Tennessee Tech processes files for student and/or parent filing an extension to file for the applicable tax year.
-Must submit and agree to all information on the In Office Extension Form.
+Tennessee Tech processes files for student and/or parent filing an extension to file their federal tax return for the applicable tax year.
+They must submit and agree to all information on the in-office Tax Extension Form.
 A final tax return document, as specified by current verification guidelines, or use of IRS Data Retrieval will be required for final verification or loss of aid will result.